Leadership in Scouting America: History

 Commissioner service started with the first three national Scout commissioners: Daniel Carter Beard, Peter Bomus and William Verbeck.
 Beard headed the Sons of Daniel Boone, Bomus the Boy Scouts of the United States, and Verbeck the National Scouts of America.
 Bomus and Verbeck left after two years, and Beard served more than thirty.

 Local commissioners formed the first councils and started the tradition of direct support to the Scoutmaster.
 A first-class council had a paid commissioner (now known as a 'Scout executive or council executive'), and could keep 15 cents of each 25 cent registration, while second-class councils with volunteer commissioners could keep five cents.

 Theodore Roosevelt is one of the most notable commissioners having served as the council commissioner of the Nassau County Council.

 National level

 The National Commissioner is a member of the executive board of the National Council.
 The position was re-established in 1990, and is a four-year term of service.
-The current National Commissioner is Scott Sorrels of Georgia.
+The current National Commissioner is Devang Desai of Florida.

-The position of International Commissioner represents the BSA within the World Organization of the Scout Movement.
+The position of International Commissioner represents Scouting America within the World Organization of the Scout Movement.